-But whatever you decide to do, please do it out of a place of love, rather than fear.
-Please do it from a sense that you are worthy right now and that anything you do should help you express your worthiness, rather than pressure you to prove your worthiness.
+But whatever you decide to do, please do it out of love, rather than fear.
+Please do it from a sense that you are worthy right now.
+And please do it with the knowledge that anything you do should help you express your worthiness, rather than pressure you to prove your worthiness.

 Here are some habits that I find help me to act out of of a place of love towards my body, rather than fear.

-Live Trustfully: Trust that your body is extremely wise (it keeps you alive every day), and it really wants to help you be healthy and happy.
+Live Trustfully: Trust that your body is extremely wise, and it really wants to help you be healthy and happy.
 It’s okay if you don’t feel like this is true yet.
-You can make a conscious decision to act like it is true–for instance, you could do a year or several months experiment in which you act like your body is your friend and wants to help you.
+You can make a conscious decision to act like it is true.
+For instance, you could do a year or several months experiment in which you act like your body is your friend and wants to help you.

-Breathe Deeply: If you do nothing different this year, I highly recommend that you develop an intentional breathing practice that helps you breathe more deeply and with greater lung capacity.
+Breathe Deeply: If you do nothing different this year, I highly recommend that you develop an intentional breathing practice that helps you breathe more deeply.
 Modern living encourages very shallow, ineffective breathing and often contributes to fatigue, stress, anxiety, and lack of energy.